Got a Question??

 What should my child wear for class?

 When they start out with Suki we ask for well-fitting sportswear, this can be anything from shorts and t-shirts, leggings, leotards.
-All girls must have their hair in a bun to prevent it from getting in the way of training.
+All long hair must have their hair in a bun to prevent it from getting in the way of training.

 Should my child bring anything else with them?